동국대학교 한국어교육원 Dongguk Institute of Korean Language

 - The level skipping test score is ≥90 points.

-• The level skipping test will be conducted separately on a designated date if there is any eligible student.
+• The level skipping test will be conducted separately on designated date if there is any eligible student.

 Classroom rules